manhph2211/manhph2211/README.md

 ### <img src="./images/stats.gif" width="30px"> ***About Me***
-- 👋 I'm always eager to learn new things day by day.
+- 👋 I’m a humble learner with a curious soul.
 - 👯 I'm really interested in applying AI as well as IoT to address real world problems.
 - 🔭 I’m looking for a team to research and develop promising products.
 - ⚡ Fun fact: I'm really into soccer and my favorite team is MU, still.